core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Preserving Location Anonymity

 Before decrypting an incoming request (see Step 3 in {{incoming-requests}}), the recipient endpoint checks whether decrypting the request is an acceptable operation to perform.
-The performed check is in accordance with the endpoint's configuration and a possible authorization enforcement as well as in the light of the alleged request sender and the OSCORE Security Context to use.
+The performed check is in accordance with the endpoint's configuration and a possible authorization enforcement, as well as in the light of the alleged request sender and the OSCORE Security Context to use.

 This is particularly relevant for an origin server that expects to receive messages protected end-to-end by origin clients, but only if sent by a reverse-proxy as its adjacent hop.